-Fiona's early work is characterised by explorations in photographic technique.
+At the heart of Fiona Pardington's practice is an abiding concern with emotion and affect.
+A practitioner with over three decades experience as an exhibiting artist, she has explored the on-going capacities of photography by attending to that which is hidden or unseen in the photograph as much as what it may represent.
 In the late 1980s she was amongst a group of women artists who challenged photography's social documentary aesthetic, prevalent in the previous decade.
 She went on to focus on the still-life format, recording Museum taonga (Māori ancestral treasures) and other historic objects such as hei tiki (greenstone pendants) and the now extinct huia bird.
 In these works, she brings to a contemporary audience an awareness of traditional and forgotten objects.
+Pardington is renowned for her ability to breathe life force back into these objects and to raise global awareness of the importance of conservation.
+She interrogates death and celebrates collecting and preservation.

-Her work has been included in several important group exhibitions and biennales including: lux et tenebris Momentum Worldwide, Berlin 2014; The Best of Times, The Worst of Times.
-Rebirth and Apocalypse in Contemporary Art, Ukraine Biennale Arsenale 2012; Ahua: A beautiful hesitation, 17th Biennale of Sydney 2010, Museum of Contemporary Art; Imposing Narratives: Beyond the Documentary in Recent New Zealand Photography, 1989, Constructed Intimacies, 1989 and NowSeeHear 1990.
+and NowSeeHear 1990.
 Prospect 2001: New Art New Zealand, all at the City Art Gallery, Wellington, Slow Release: Recent Photography from New Zealand, Heide Museum of Modern Art Melbourne, Australia and the Adam Gallery, Wellington, 2002; Te Puawai O Ngai Tahu, Christchurch Art Gallery and Pressing Flesh, Skin, Touch Intimacy, Auckland Art Gallery Toi O Tamaki in 2003 and Contemporary New Zealand Photographers, Pataka's International Arts Festival, Porirua, 2006.

-In 2008 the New Zealand Government gifted a suite of her heitiki prints to the Musee du Quai Branly, Paris.
+In 2008 the New Zealand Government gifted a suite of her heitiki prints to the Musé du Quai Branly, Paris.
 A similar work auctioned in Auckland realised the highest price in New Zealand for a photographic work at auction.

-Fiona Pardington’s survey exhibition A Beautiful Hesitation opened at City Gallery Wellington in 2015.
+practice, opened at City Gallery Wellington in 2015.
 It then traveled to Auckland Art Gallery and Christchurch Art Gallery in 2016.
-An accompanying book bringing together new and classic writings on the artist’s work was published by Victoria University Press.
-Fiona lives and works in Auckland, New Zealand.
+An accompanying book of the same name, bringing together new and classic writings on the artist’s work, was published by Victoria University Press.